sirixdb/sirixdb.github.io/transactional-cursor-api.md

 ### Open a Read-Write Transaction in a JSON Database

-To open a resource in a JSON database we use:
+To open a resource in a JSON database you can use:

 ```java
 // Open the database.